serfimtic/docker-dind-java-maven/README.md

 ## Description

-A docker image based on docker in docker image and providing java and maven and node.
+A docker image based on docker in docker image and providing java and maven.

 ## Available tags